corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 \label{sec:implementation}

 We have implemented the lastfirst procedure, together with maxmin, in the R package landmark [@Brunson2021a].
 Each procedure is implemented for Euclidean distances in C++ using Rcpp [@Eddelbuettel2011] and for many other distance metrics and similarity measures in R using the proxy package [@Meyer2021].
-For ego-rank--based procedures, the user can choose any tie-handling rule.
+For relative rank--based procedures, the user can choose any tie-handling rule.
 The landmark-generating procedures return the indices of the selected landmarks, optionally together with the sets of indices of the points in the cover set centered at each landmark.
 In addition to the number of landmarks $n$ and either the radius $\eps$ of the balls or the cardinality $k$ of the neighborhoods, the user may also specify additive and multiplicative extension factors for $n$ and for $\eps$ or $k$.
 These will produce additional landmarks ($n$) and larger cover sets ($\eps$ or $k$) with increased overlaps, in order to construct more redundant covers.

 ## Validation

-We validated the firstlast and lastfirst procedures against several small example data sets, including that of Example\nbs\ref{ex:ego-rank}.
+We validated the firstlast and lastfirst procedures against several small example data sets, including that of Example\nbs\ref{ex:relative-rank}.
 We also validated the C++ and R implementations against each other on several larger data sets, including as part of the benchmark tests reported in the next section.
 We invite readers to experiment with new cases and to request or contribute additional features.